 Liked

-23:56With viral hits like “Pretty Girl Era,” LU KALA has proven that she might just be the next big Canadian breakthrough artist à la Justin Bieber, Carly Rae Jepsen, The Weeknd or Shawn Mendes.
+23:56With viral hits like “Pretty Girl Era,” LU KALA has proven that she might just be the next big Canadian breakthrough artist à la Justin Bieber, Carly Rae Jepsen or The Weeknd.
 Her catchy songs about loving yourself and knowing your worth have amassed millions of streams all over the internet.
-On the heels of her brand new EP, “No Tear…
+Back in May, on the heels of her new EP, “No Tears On Th…

 …